stackpress/lib/docs/Events.md

 A TaskQueue containing all tasks for the specified event.

-#### Using Other Emitters
+### 2.8.
+Using Other Emitters

-The following example shows how to merge listeners from another emitter.
+The following example shows how to merge listeners from another emitter for composition.

 ```typescript
 const emitter1 = new EventEmitter();